cchabanois/mesfavoris/README.rst

 ---------------
 Share bookmarks
 ---------------
-You can save some of your bookmarks to gDrive.
+You can save some of your bookmarks to Google Drive.
 It can be useful

 - when you work on the same projects on both your laptop computer and desktop computer
 - if you want to share some bookmarks with your team

-Connecting to GDrive
+Connecting to Google Drive
 ~~~~~~~~~~~~~~~~~~~~
-Click on the GDrive icon in the *Mes favoris* view.
+Click on the Google Drive icon in the *Mes favoris* view.

 .. image:: /docs/connectToGdriveIcon.png?raw=true
     :alt: Connect to Gdrive